Soccer-Ten things on Van Gaal's Man United 'to-do' list

-LONDON May 19 Dutchman Louis Van Gaal faces a series of challenges to restore Manchester United to the top of the English and European game after being confirmed as the club's new manager on Monday.
+LONDON May 16 Dutchman Louis Van Gaal faces a series of challenges to restore Manchester United to the top of the English and European game if, as expected, he is confirmed as the club's new manager next week.

 1. Win the dressing room: Unreserved faith and support from United's senior players will be imperative for Van Gaal to work in the right kind of atmosphere at Old Trafford, something his predecessor David Moyes apparently lacked.